This post is a part of Blog Action Day ’09.

 Smells Like Flowers

 Knowing all this, you can imagine the response I had the first time I saw a 30-something guy toss a candy bar wrapper on the sidewalk while passing a flower shop here in Buenos Aires.
-The flower shop lady who was sitting not two feet from the wrapper glanced at it but made no move to pick it up; there were several other wrappers, along with discarded fliers, wadded up napkins and other torn and shredded clumps of who-knows-what already laying there, unnoticed.
+The flower shop lady who was sitting not two feet from the wrapper glanced at it but made no move to pick it up.
+There were several other wrappers, along with discarded fliers, wadded up napkins, and other torn and shredded clumps of who-knows-what already lying there, unnoticed.

 I want to shake these people.
 “Don’t you see what you’re doing to your city?
-This is why everything is so dirty” But it wouldn’t matter, and only partially because I wouldn’t know how to say all that in Spanish.
-The main reason it wouldn’t work is because of a little something I (and most sociologists) like to called ‘Broken Window Theory.’
+This is why everything is so dirty!”
+But it wouldn’t matter, and only partially because I wouldn’t know how to say all that in Spanish.
+The main reason it wouldn’t work is because of a little something I (and most sociologists) like to call ‘Broken Window Theory.’

 The idea is that people will walk by that broken window and assume, subconsciously or consciously, that this street must be ill-kept and therefore not worth taking care of.
 That one window leads to litter.
 The litter leads to slashed tires.
 The slashed tires lead to stolen lawn ornaments.
 The stolen lawn ornaments lead to burglaries.
 The burglaries lead to assaults.
 The assaults lead to murders.

 And so on and so forth.